 Update: 13 Aug.
-I’ve added new post that I think provides a clearer explanation for the reason that this sort of behavior is such an irritant when it comes from a company like Elsevier.
+I’ve added a new post that I think provides a clearer explanation for the reason that this sort of behavior is such an irritant when it comes from a company like Elsevier.

 Like most bloggers, I have an ego.
 I’m not mentioning that by way of apology, but as an explanation for why I was browsing through my sitemeter statistics last Friday.
 Every now and then, I head over to sitemeter, call up the view that lets me see what websites referred people to my page.
 If I see a link that’s coming from a source I don’t recognize, I browse over and look to see what people are saying about me.
 Yeah, it’s sad.
 Yeah, it’s shallow and self-centered.
 And, yeah, I know a bunch of you have your own blogs and do it too.